cirpo/sainsburys-scraper/README.md

 ## Design

-I designed the app as per requirement: the code should concise as possibile and get straight to the point without forgetting decoupled code.
+I designed the app as per requirement: the code should be as concise as possibile and get straight to the point without forgetting decoupled code.
-I could have used a dependency injection container, even a small one like Pimple, but I prefereed to keep it simple and initialize the objects with their releations directly in the [app](https://github.com/cirpo/sainsburys-scraper/blob/76be66b0dd4f4171058d896a1c0e1ef6a05d3bcd/bin/scraper#L13L20)
+I could have used a dependency injection container, even a small one like Pimple, but I preferred to keep it simple and initialize the objects with their relations directly in the [app](https://github.com/cirpo/sainsburys-scraper/blob/76be66b0dd4f4171058d896a1c0e1ef6a05d3bcd/bin/scraper#L13L20)

 ## Structure

 * **Command** ProductsScraperCommand is responsible to start the app and to handle the possible command options
-* **Service** ProductsInfoScraper is the service responsible to call the scraper and collet the product info
+* **Service** ProductsInfoScraper is the service responsible to call the scraper and collect the product info
 * **Scraper** ProductDetailScraper and ProductListScraper
 * **Model** Product, Products and Url are the main object in the domain